Generalized Persistence Algorithm for Decomposing Multi-parameter Persistence Modules: Introduction

-One of the main advantages we get by viewing persistence modules as graded modules is that we can apply the tool called \emph{presentation} which is well studied in commutative algebra.
-For a finitely presented graded module $M$ over a ring $R$, a finite presentation is an $R$-linear map between two finitely generated free graded $R$-modules whose cokernel is $M$ (See more details in Section~\ref{sec:presentation}).
-We observe that a decomposition of a presentation for a persistence module $M$ provides a decomposition of $M$.
-Therefore, toward the goal of computing the indecomposables for a persistence module $M$ from its input simplicial filtration, we first propose a strategy to construct a presentation of $M$ as a matrix from the filtration and then compute its decomposition with our generalized matrix diagonalization algorithm.
-For $2$-parameter persistence modules, we can compute a presentation matrix of size $n\times n$ using the algorithm of Lesnick and Wright~\cite{Lesnick_compute_minimal_present_19} in $O(n^3)$ time whereas for $d$-parameter persistence modules, we can adapt the same algorithm to compute the presentation in $O(n^{2d+1})$ time.
-For $d>2$, we argue that a presentation matrix has size $O(n^d)\times O(n^d)$.
-Therefore, the decomposition algorithm takes $O(n^{d(2\omega+1)})$ time.
-Combining the costs for computing a presentation and its decomposition, the time complexity of our algorithm becomes $O(n^{2\omega+1})$ for $d=2$ and $O(n^{d(2\omega+1)})$ for $d>2$ which is better than the time complexity $O(n^{6(d+1)}\log q)$ of the Meataxe algorithm.
-We mention that one limitation of our algorithm is that it requires that no two generators or relations appear at the same point.
-Without this assumption, by applying a perturbation trick, the algorithm still produces a decomposition but for a different persistence module close to the input.
+In practice, we are often given a simplicial filtration instead of a presentation matrix relating the generators of the induced persistence module.
+In this case, one has to compute presentation matrices from the input filtration consisting of $n$ simplices.
+For $2$-parameter persistence modules, we can compute a presentation matrix of size $O(n)\times O(n)$ using the algorithm of Lesnick and Wright~\cite{Lesnick_compute_minimal_present_19} in $O(n^3)$ time whereas for $d$-parameter persistence modules, we can adapt an algorithm of Skryzalin~\cite{skryzalin} to compute the presentation in $O(n^{d+1})$ time.
+For $d \geq 2$, this algorithm produces a presentation matrix of dimension $O(n^{d-1})\times O(n^{d-1})$.
+Therefore, with $N=O(n^{d-1})$, the decomposition algorithm takes $O(n^{(d-1)(2\omega+1)})$ time.
+Combining the costs for computing a presentation and its decomposition, the time complexity of our algorithm becomes $O(n^{(d-1)(2\omega+1)})$ for $d \geq 2$.
+The time complexity of the Meataxe algorithm remains the same, $O(n^{6(d+1)}\log q)$, with a simplicial filtration of $n$ simplices because the highest dimension of the vector space at each grid point is $O(n)$.
+Our algorithm is better than the Meataxe algorithm in this case too.